ntentan/config/README.md

 [![Latest Stable Version](https://poser.pugx.org/ntentan/config/version.svg)](https://packagist.org/packages/ntentan/config)
 [![Total Downloads](https://poser.pugx.org/ntentan/config/downloads)](https://packagist.org/packages/ntentan/config)

-Config provides a centralized configuration repository through which applications and their components can manage their configuration information.
-Config can read configurations from single files or from directories (recursively).
+Provides a central service through which components of an application can manage their configurations.
+Config can read single files and can also read entire directories.
+When reading directories, config compresses the entire tree into a single key-value associative array with the directory structure compressed into dot-separated keys.